tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 **Proof-of-Capacity (PoC)**

 **Proof-of-capacity (PoC)** uses the memory or hard disk drive (HDD) of a user to reach consensus.
 It is often also referred to as Proof-of-Space (PoSpace).
-In PoC, the user signals its interest and stake by dedicating an amount of their HDDs to the mining process.
+In PoC, the user signals its interest and stake by dedicating a number of their HDDs to the mining process.
 First, it creates and stores hashes.
 Then it selects parts of the data considering the last block header in the blockchain.
 The selected data is hashed and must fulfill a given difficulty.

 PoC is designed to be fairer because memory access times do not vary as much as the central processing unit's (CPU) power.
 PoC decentralizes mining even more than PoW algorithms.
 In addition, it has a lower energy consumption than PoW.